diegonc/dom.js/README.md

 The goal of this module is to be 100% spec compliant.
 However, it's not there yet.
 If you have any bugs either send a pull request, or simply open a new issue.

+To be clear: Gumbo is 100% compliant, but Gumbo is not intended to be a mutable DOM parser.
+Thus, this module is converted to a mutable tree.
+This module is simply missing some mutable functions that come with the DOM.
+The DOM tree itself is fully compliant.

 ## Testing

 We use mocha for all the tests.